-Aaron was in his "pirates phase” at the time, so the whole fort Castillo de San Marcos and colonial-era re-enactment scene enthralled him.
-He got his fill of swords, cannons, tricorns, soldiers and eye patches in St. Augustine’s decidedly unmusty attic – browsing souvenir shops, walking cobbled streets with effusive performers, and visiting the Colonial Quarter.
-Here history fleshes out as costumed demonstrators involve kids in musket firing, blacksmithing and the likes.
+For kids who are fascinated by pirates, visit Castillo de San Marcos and enjoy the Colonial-era re-enactments.
+Get your fill of swords, cannons, tricorns, soldiers and eye patches in St. Augustine’s decidedly unmusty attic — browsing souvenir shops, walking cobbled streets with effusive performers, and visiting the Colonial Quarter.
+Here, history fleshes out as costumed demonstrators involve kids in musket firing, blacksmithing and the likes.
 For more hands-on history, visit three different St. Augustine eras at the Old Florida Museum, where kids can write with a quill, grind corn and scrape out a dugout canoe with oyster shells.

-At age 14, he has outgrown the excitement of the little choo-choo.
-The Old City "frightseeing” tours are more his style.
-We picked the Ghosts & Gravestones trolley tour instead of the walking versions.
-For older children, it’s a good pick – dark and scary enough, crammed with grisly facts, but made insidiously hilarious by local drama students and visits inside the town’s "most haunted places” – Spanish Military Hospital Museum, Old Jail and the Old Drug Store, now home to Potter's Wax Museum.
+Also try the Old City "frightseeing” tours, like the Ghosts & Gravestones trolley tour (walking tours are also available).
+For older children, it’s a good pick — dark and scary enough, crammed with grisly facts, but made insidiously hilarious by local drama students and visits inside the town’s "most haunted places:” Spanish Military Hospital Museum, Old Jail and the Old Drug Store, now home to Potter’s Wax Museum.

-Also for older children (44 inches and taller), a climb to the top of St. Augustine Lighthouse provides the thrills they seek.
-For Aaron, top thrill these days means catching a five-foot glassy wave on his surfboard, so we’re in luck around St. Augustine, whose backyard is lined with Atlantic-crashed beaches from Guana Tolomato Matanzas National Estaurine Research Reserve and Vilano Beach south to Anastasia Island State Park, St. Augustine Beach Pier, and the drive-on beaches around Crescent Beach and Washington Oaks Gardens State Park.
+For a sightseeing adventure, climb to the top of St. Augustine Lighthouse.
+Then visit the famous beaches and state parks of St. Augustine — from Guana Tolomato Matanzas National Estaurine Research Reserve and Vilano Beach to Anastasia Island State Park, St. Augustine Beach Pier, and the drive-on beaches around Crescent Beach and Washington Oaks Gardens State Park.
 Surf shops sell and rent equipment around Anastasia Island State Park, also known for its windsurfing and kayaking.
-Salt Run, the cut between the park’s beach and marshy shore, is perfect for both and the park rents gear and provides instruction.
+Salt Run, the cut between the park’s beach and marshy shore, is perfect for both, and the park rents gear and provides instruction.